johannesgiorgis/udacity-notes/aind/computer_vision.md

 	- OpenCV reads in images in BGR format vs RGB as BGR color format was popular among camera manufacturers and image software providers when it was being developed
 	- The red channel considered one of the least import color channels, so was listed last
 	- The standard has changed and most image software and cameras use RGB format
-	- It is good practice to intially convert BGR images to RGB before analyzing and manipulating them
+	- It is good practice to initially convert BGR images to RGB before analyzing and manipulating them
 - Good practice to always make a copy of the image to avoid modifying original image
 - Masks are a common way to isolate a selected area of interest and do something with that area